Hitchhiking Southeast Asia Tips

 If I needed to get somewhere quickly, since most of Malaysia either speaks some English or understands English it makes it much easier to get around than Thailand, I would have people drop me off at busy petrol stations on E2.
 E2 is a highway that goes through the whole country of Malaysia.
 I hitched most of it through the whole western side of Malaysia.
 Some days I hitched over 500 kilometers.

-I didn’t fly any signs in Malaysia at all.
+I did not fly any signs in Malaysia at all.
 Throwing a thumb is good enough to get rides.
 Loitering and hanging outside of petrol stations or pretty much any business is fine.
 If anything, workers come up to you, and try to help you out.

 Hardest areas to hitch from for me were near the real touristy areas: I had a really hard time getting out of Melaka due to all the tourists so I ended up walking 30 kilometers towards Muar.
 I also had a hard time hitching in and around Ao Nang so I just ended up walking.
 It is possible in these areas, just harder.
 You might need a sign.